 Black Tar Heroin

-Black tar heroin is common in California and regions near the Mexican border.
-The substance is sticky like roofing tar or coal.
+Common in California and regions near the Mexican border, black tar heroin is a sticky substance like roofing tar or coal.
 The color is a result of the manufacturing process that leaves impurities in the final product.
 The purity levels seldom top 25 to 30 percent, so it is known as a less pure version than other types of heroin.
 Black tar users typically inject the substance, but use of this substance can cause adverse side effects that can end in overdose or death.

 Injecting black tar heroin can cause vein collapse and gangrene among other problems.
 Gangrene is when the area of injection dies and causes the area to be amputated.
 Those who do not seek immediate medical attention can die from the bacterial disease if they do not have the limb removed.